AntonisGkortzis/UnitTestingDemoProject/README.md

 [Here](https://github.com/codecov/example-java) is a short example for using CodeCov with TravisCI in a Java project.

 ### Coveralls
 Coveralls is a stand alone code coverage analysis tool.
-However, it can be used as an analyzer for the JaCoCo report produced during the ```package``` Maven command.
+However, it can be used as an analyser for the JaCoCo report produced during the ```package``` Maven command.
 In this repository we utilize Coveralls with its later functionality.

 For parsing the JaCoCo output and creating a code coverage report, the ```jacoco:report coveralls:report``` arguments should be added in the Maven command in the ```.travis.yml``` file.
 ```
 mvn clean package jacoco:report coveralls:report
 ```

-Also, the Coveralls plugin along with the repository *Token* (produced automatically by the Coveralls website) should be added in the ***pom.xml*** file like the following:
+Also, the Coveralls plug-in along with the repository *Token* (produced automatically by the Coveralls website) should be added in the ***pom.xml*** file like the following:
 ```
 <plugin>
     <groupId>org.eluder.coveralls</groupId>